mooooorice/AdventOfCode2023/DayTemplate/README.txt

+Todo 2024:
+Modify the template and stuff, use one project and multiple classes move some stuff to external functions, e.g. input handling and call it Rewrite the README

 To start a new day:
 Copy DayTemplate Folder/Project and rename it with the day to complete (ranger oder sowas)
     Also rename the .csproj file